Amalaltlb/Paris-Cycling-Traffic-Analysis/README.md

-# 🚴 Analyse du trafic cycliste à Paris — Python & Power BI
+# 🚴 Paris Cycling Traffic Analysis — Python & Power BI

 This project explores cyclist traffic patterns in Paris using data from bike counters installed across the city as part of the Plan Vélo: Act 2